mm80843/T3.5/docs/Benef/PBN__Benef_577.md

 # __Enhanced protection for healthcare workers__

-## Name of the Benefit

-Reduced risk of infection for healthcare workers

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from investing in emerging technologies by improving the safety of healthcare workers, attracting skilled professionals, and reducing healthcare costs.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_630.md)